-Over four weekly sessions, we’ll help you manage your anxiety so that it doesn’t rule your life.
+Over four weekly sessions of two hours plus a one-hour follow up, we’ll help you manage your anxiety so it doesn’t rule your life.

-Based on Cognitive Behavioural Therapy (CBT), the course will teach a wide range of practical, down-to-earth ideas and techniques that can make your anxiety more manageable now – and help you make positive changes in the longer term.
+Based on Cognitive Behavioural Therapy (CBT), the course teaches a range of down-to-earth techniques that can make your anxiety more manageable now – and help you make positive changes over the longer term.

 Key topics we cover:

-- Setting goals so you can do more of what you want to do.
+- How to face fearful situations so you can do more of what matters to you.

 Sessions take place on Microsoft Teams.
-To participate, you'll need to be in a quiet, private place where you won’t be disturbed.
+To take part, you'll need to be in a quiet place where you won’t be disturbed.

-This is not group therapy; we don’t expect you to share if you don’t feel comfortable with that.
+This is not group therapy; we don’t expect you to share if you don’t want to.
 But you have to be willing to have a go at the suggested exercises and techniques.

 Who is it for?

-- better understanding of their anxiety and how to manage it
+- better understanding of anxiety and how to manage it

 - greater confidence